-The 2021 College Application Essay Writing Workshops will be offered in two formats: online and in-person.
+The 2021 College Application Essay Writing Workshops will be offered online.

-The online workshops are 7.5 hours in total and take place over three days.
+The July, August, and November workshops are 7.5 hours in total and take place over three days.
 Each day builds on the previous day, so the workshops will only be useful if students can participate each day.
 The dates are July 12-14, August 4-6, and November 22-24 from 12:00 p.m. – 2:30 p.m. each day.

-The in-person workshops are 5 hours in total and will be offered on New College’s campus on October 8 and October 15.
+The October workshops are 5 hours in total and will be offered online on October 8 and October 17.